When and how to Notarize a Document?

 Only lawyers who have been appointed as notaries public by the Supreme Court under the Notarial Rules are authorized to notarize documents.
 Notaries public are officers of the court who are given the power and authority to administer oaths, take acknowledgments, and certify documents.

-5. How to notarize a document?
+5. How is a document notarized?

 5.2 Select a Notary: